+3.13.
 Physical inactivity is one of the leading causes of premature death in Scotland.
 Evidence shows that even small increases in activity can help to prevent and treat chronic diseases and improve quality of life.
 Within hospitals, immobility leads to deconditioning, a loss of physical and cognitive functionality, that potentially lengthens patient stay and increases risk of complications.
-Environments that enable healthy choices for all, and reduce bedbound-ness, together with initiatives like https://endpjparalysis.org/ can promote wellbeing.
+Environments can enable healthy choices for all, and reduce isolation and bedbound-ness, together with initiatives like: https://endpjparalysis.org/; good environments promote wellbeing.

+- 3.14.
 Promoting greater levels of physical wellbeing can be achieved through a considered and purposeful design approach, encouraging and enhancing opportunities for safe physical activity and promoting more active lifestyles.
-Design examples could include stairs which are purposely visible and accessed beside lifts, active or standing workstations for some desk-based duties, regular resting places, window seats, accessible landscaped areas, displays of public art, external water features, external seating, space designed to encourage walking / wheeling, dedicated and convertible exercise space, and activities such as growing spaces or outdoor meeting space etc., all of which can encourage small amounts of physical activity throughout the day.
+Design examples could include stairs which are purposely visible and accessed beside lifts, active or standing workstations for desk-based duties, regular resting places, window seats, accessible landscapes, displays of public art, external water features, external seating, space designed to encourage walking/ wheeling, dedicated and convertible exercise space, and activities such as growing spaces or outdoor meeting space and so on., all of which can encourage small amounts of physical activity throughout the day. - 3.15.
 Healthcare developments can also positively impact the health and wellbeing of individuals at a community level, through integrated planning and inclusive delivery approaches that promote and support people in being active regularly.
-Providing opportunities to participate in physical activity can build confidence and an individual's level of ability.
-This can enable people to be physically active throughout their lives and achieve multiple health, social and economic benefits.
+Providing opportunities to participate in physical activity can build an individual's confidence and ability level.
+This can enable people to be physically active throughout their lives and deliver on multiple health, social and economic benefits.